Galphimia glauca: Description

 It is an evergreen, erect shrub with branched taproot system that reaches a height of up to 1.8 to 3 metres.
 The alternate leaves are ovate or elongate, green above and bluish green below which may become bronze coloured during the cold.
 The sweet-scented flowers are yellow in color, 2 cm in size, with 5 petals and sepals, and are produced in flowery racemes.
 The plant can bloom in cycles all year round in the right conditions and under full sun, but mostly from early spring to the first frost.
+Although generally evergreen, near the lower end of its cold tolerance the leaves may develop a rich red-bronze colour in winter.

 Galphimia glauca is told apart from Galphimia gracilis by the flowers; in G. gracilis the petals fall as the fruit matures, whereas in G. glauca the petals remain put even in fruit.

 Distribution

 It is native to Mexico, Guatemala and Panama, where it is found in semi-warm and temperate climates between 920 and 2600 m asl.
 In Mexico, it is native to select states in the central and northeast zones of the country.
 In the states of Aguascalientes, Guanajuato, Hidalgo, Jalisco, Nuevo Leon, Queretaro, Tamaulipas, and Zacatecas.
 It grows in fields associated with disturbed vegetation of deciduous and evergreen tropical forests, xeric scrub, oak, pine and juniper forests.
 The plant can adapt to drier climates and can resist mild frosts of up to -2 °C.